Top 10 Best Sites

 So if you’re busy swiping on dating apps, remember the point of matching is to form a real life connection, so don’t let the summer pass you by without planning a fun outing together.

 Here’s why online dating in the summer is the best time of the year for singles.

 In the summertime, there are more hours in the day (and night) to go out on dates, so that outdoor hiking date can be scheduled morning, noon, or night.

-If you’re busy using dating apps, you can schedule multiple dates on the same day, and, if one goes well, it could extend into a second date on the spot.
+If you’re active on popular dating apps, you can schedule multiple dates on the same day, and, if one goes well, it could extend into a second date on the spot.

 Bringing out your summer wardrobe is a ritual for many, and finding that hidden gem of a halter top might be the perfect look to go with your jeans for your profile and the casual dates you’re setting up.

-If you’re dressing up for a more formal date, that lipstick red mini dress or T-shirt will get you and your date in the mood for romance.
+If you’re a single woman dressing up for a more formal date, that lipstick red mini dress or T-shirt will get you and your date in the mood for romance.

 Like the Beatles song “Good Day, Sunshine,” happiness is in high gear in the summer months, and it’s easier to relax on a sunny day.
 Research shows that a little vitamin D can be beneficial to your body.